benjie/.dev/pages/graphql/errors.md

    [a `@catch` directive](https://relay.dev/docs/guides/catch-directive/), for example via a `Result` type where error or not is explicitly checked to access the underlying data
-2. the client can throw the error when the application code attempts to read from an errored field (for example, using
+2. the GraphQL client can throw the error when the application code attempts to read from an errored field (for example, using
    [GraphQL Throw On Error](https://www.npmjs.com/package/graphql-toe)), and application code can handle errors with traditional `try`/`catch` or